 In the most simple terms, an inverter transforms DC power into AC power.
 But why would you need to?

 Alternating current (AC) cannot be stored, but direct current (DC) can, and we use our camper’s leisure batteries to store it.

 You can wire your DC appliances to the battery, and they’ll run happily – things like LED lights, a 12v fridge, USB sockets, and ventilation fans.

 Appliances usually plugged into a household power outlet need an AC power source.

-Appliances like microwaves, laptop chargers, coffee makers, or regular TVs won’t run directly from the battery bank.
+Appliances like microwaves, laptop chargers, coffee makers, an air conditioner or regular TV won’t run directly from battery power.